DarkScorpion/FizzBuzz/README.md

 My version of the solution Fizz Buzz task.
 Sometimes it is asked to write to the interviews.
 Uploaded also tests to check for other solutions.

-For tests used npm package: mocha
+For run tests, use: "npm test"